trim21/webpack-userscript-template/readme.md

 npm run dev
 ```

+**make sure you run `npm run dev` before these steps, or the file path will be incorrect.**

-1. Allow Tampermonkey access to local file URIs [tampermonkey/faq](https://tampermonkey.net/faq.php?ext=dhdg#Q204)
+1. Allow Tampermonkey's access to local file URIs [tampermonkey/faq](https://tampermonkey.net/faq.php?ext=dhdg#Q204)
 2. open `webpack-userscript-template\dist\webpack-userscript-template.dev.user.js` in your Chrome.
 3. Install thid template.

 this meta contains `// @require file://path/to/dist/webpack-userscript-template.prod.user.js`,
-it will run the code in `webpack-userscript-template.prod.user.js`, which take `src/js/index.js` as entry point.
+it will run the code in `webpack-userscript-template.prod.user.js`,
+which take [src/js/index.js](./src/js/index.js) as entry point.

-so every times you edit your metadata, you'll have to install it again, because Tamplermonkey don't read it from dist every times.
+so every times you edit your metadata, you'll have to install it again,
+because Tampermonkey don't read it from dist every times.

 4. edit [src/index.js](./src/index.js) with es6, you can even import css or less files.
 You can use scss if you like.
 5. go wo [www.example.com](www.example.com) and open console, you'll see it working.